Symmetric thermal optimal path and time-dependent lead-lag relationship: Novel statistical tests and application to UK and US real-estate and monetary policies: Method

-A naive approach to determine the dependence relationship between two time series could be thought to find the set of pairs $(t_1, t_2)$ such that the elements of the distance matrix are the smallest.
+A naive approach to determine the dependence relationship between two time series could be thought to find the set of pairs $(t_X, t_Y)$ such that the elements of the distance matrix are the smallest.
 This defines the mapping as

-This procedure analyses each time $t_1$ independently, which causes two undesirable features.
-First, in the presence of noise, the function $t_2=\phi(t_1)$ is quite discontinuous with numerous large jumps $\phi(t_1+1)-\phi(t_1)$ of amplitudes comparable to the total duration $N$ of the time series, at many times $t_1$.
-Second, with large probability, a given $t_1$ would be associated with several $t_2$.
-Thus, there will be pairs of times $t_1<t_1'$ such that $\phi(t_1)>\phi(t_1')$, contradicting causality.
+This procedure analyzes each time $t_X$ independently, which causes two undesirable features.
+First, in the presence of noise, the function $t_Y=\phi(t_X)$ is quite discontinuous with numerous large jumps $\phi(t_X+1)-\phi(t_X)$ of amplitudes comparable to the total duration $N$ of the time series, at many times $t_X$.
+Second, with large probability, a given $t_X$ would be associated with several $t_Y$.
+Thus, there will be pairs of times $t_X<t_X'$ such that $\phi(t_X)>\phi(t_X')$, contradicting causality.
 Therefore, these two properties disqualify the simple method in Eq.~(\ref{Eq:LocalMinimization}) as a suitable construction of time dependence between two time series, since the lead-lag structure that would be obtained would be erratic, noisy and unreliable.

 In general and for reasonable dependence structures, we expect the lead-lag relation between two time series to be a slowly varying function of time without unreasonable large jumps.
-To capture this insight, \citet{Sornette-Zhou-2005-QF} replace the mapping (\ref{Eq:LocalMinimization}) determined by a local minimization by a mapping obtained from the global minimization
+To capture this insight, \citep{Sornette-Zhou-2005-QF} replace the mapping (\ref{Eq:LocalMinimization}) determined by a local minimization by a mapping obtained from the global minimization under the constraint of continuity expressed in discrete time